 Problem is, none of the charts you’ve found seem to agree with each other.

-One set of strength standards says you’re intermediate or advanced, while another says you’re a novice.
+One set of strength standards puts you at an intermediate level, while another says you’re a beginner.
 You have no idea what to aim for or who to believe.

 And some of the numbers are so far off what you’re currently lifting that you start to wonder if you’re doing the right thing in the gym.